Xy-Meng/Code-Check/README.md

 Code-Check plugin for Intelli-J IDEA and Android Studio

-Create a new directory, and put these files in it.
+Create a new directory, and put these files in the directory.